 With the disclaimer that I’ve never played a monk in 5th edition, from my experience watching others play them, plus following the general online discourse around them, it seems clear to me that the class has issues.

-They are a martial class that is both brittle and struggles to do any serious damage… and that is clearly far from ideal!
+Despite being a martial class, monks are brittle and struggle to do any serious damage… and that is clearly far from ideal!

 While watching this video by D&D Shorts (who maintains the class holds its own in higher levels), some really simple fixes came to mind that are easy to remember and will make monks significantly stronger, while remaining faithful to the class’s design and identity.